-Your retirement age impacts your benefits and the government incentivizes waiting to collect Social Security by giving you a larger monthly amount.
-For example, if you start collecting benefits at age 62 when your full retirement age is 66, your monthly benefit will be about 75 percent of your full age benefit.
-So, if you expected your monthly benefit to be $1,000 per month at 66, you would receive only approximately $750 at 62.
+The government incentivizes waiting to collect your Social Security benefits by giving you a larger monthly amount the longer you delay.
+For example, if you start collecting benefits at age 62 when your full retirement age is 66, your monthly benefit will be about 75 percent of your full-age benefit.
+So if you expected your monthly benefit to be $1,000 per month at 66, you would only receive around $750 at 62.

-When you start collecting $1,000 at age 66, that extra $250 per month won't enable you to break even for 12 years if you collect early.
-If your health is declining and you don't expect to live until you're 78, you'll receive more in benefits during your lifetime if you start claiming as soon as possible.
+When you start collecting $1,000 at age 66, that extra $250 per month won’t let you break even for 12 years compared to collecting early.
+If your health is declining and you don’t expect to live until you’re 78, you’ll receive more in benefits during your lifetime if you start claiming as soon as possible.

 Even the best retirement financial plans and projections can go awry.
 For example, you might have planned on working until you’re 70 so you could maximize your retirement benefits.
 If you get laid off at 62, however, and have difficulty finding another job, you might need to start taking your benefits just to get by.

-A surviving spouse, minor or disabled children can receive money from the Social Security Administration based on the amount of your benefits.
-A surviving spouse can receive between 71.5 percent and 100 percent of your benefit amount, depending on his age, and a disabled child can receive 75 percent of your benefits each month even after you're gone.
+In the event of your death, a surviving spouse, minor or disabled child can receive money from the Social Security Administration based on the amount of your benefits.
+For example, a surviving spouse can receive between 71.5 percent and 100 percent of your benefit amount, depending on the surviving spouse’s age.
+A disabled child can receive 75 percent of your benefits each month even after you’re gone.

 If no one else can qualify for benefits based on your record, you might want to retire early because no one is depending on that money.
 If everything else falls into place and you meet the minimum Social Security retirement age, consider collecting your benefits early and enjoying life.